yajirobee/logs/_posts/2025-07-11-iceberg_in_aws.md

 S3 table buckets can be integrated with Glue and Lake Formation.
 When the integration is enabled, a Glue catalog is created per table bucket and Iceberg tables are managed on that catalog.

+The integration is enabled by the following steps.
+1. registering buckets to Lake Formation as data location
+2. creating a federated catalog on Glue

 - Resource mapping between AWS Glue (left is S3 Table resource, right is Glue resource)
   - Table bucket = Catalog
   - Namespace = Database